identities.ai

 for AI agents, in any language.

 The Ratify Protocol™ gives every AI agent a cryptographic identity and a verifiable delegation chain.
-Reference SDKs are free under Apache-2.0 and byte-for-byte interoperable across Go, TypeScript, Python, and Rust.
+Reference SDKs are free under Apache-2.0 and byte-for-byte interoperable across Go, TypeScript, Python, Rust, and C/C++.
 The protocol spec is open under CC-BY-4.0.

 This page is the entry point.
 For full per-language quickstarts, protocol concepts, SDK reference, and conformance details, see docs.identities.ai.